typeRYOON/Scripts/Pather/README.md

 # Pather : : A Quick Directory Changer
 Pather is a command line utility program that quickly cd's the user to a menu specified directory.
+Pather was designed to work on Windows machines, if there's an issue on UNIX machines, please contact me.

 You can add and delete entries easily with simple commands.
-Pather was designed to work on Windows machines, if there's an issue on UNIX machines, please contact me.
+This program has a paging system incase you have many directories added to your pather directory list.
+> Example:
+>
 > ![](/public/Pather/images/PATHER-02.jpg)